cscwcu/workshops/github/02_creating_a_local_and_pushing.md

 - **git remote add:** Adds a new remote repository to your local repository.
 A remote repository is a version of your repository that is hosted on a server, such as GitHub.
 The first argument is the name of the remote (in this case, `origin`), and the second argument is the URL of the remote repository.

-4. Run `git push -u origin master` to push your local repository to GitHub.
+4. Run `git push -u origin main` to push your local repository to GitHub.

 - **git push:** Pushes your local repository to a remote repository.
-The `-u` flag sets the upstream branch for the current branch, so that in the future, you can use `git push` without any arguments to push your changes to the remote repository.
+Initially, you have to specify the repository (`origin`) and the branch (`main`).
+The `-u` flag saves these arguments so that in the future you can use `git push` without any arguments to push your changes to the specified branch.

 Now if you go to your repository on GitHub (you may need to refresh the page), you should see the `hello.txt` file you created in your local repository.